Carlyle investor to sell $196 million worth of shares

-NEW YORK A Carlyle Group LP (CG.O) investor plans to sell shares worth $196 million as of the end of Tuesday, an equity capital markets advisory firm said, the second block trade involving the alternative asset manager in a little over a month.
+NEW YORK, April 23 A Carlyle Group LP investor plans to sell shares worth $196 million as of the end of Tuesday, an equity capital markets advisory firm said, the second block trade involving the alternative asset manager in a little over a month.

 The identity of the seller and the price at which the shares will be sold were not clear.
-IPO Boutique said that 6 million shares would be sold on Wednesday in a secondary block trade underwritten by Deutsche Bank Securities (DBKGn.DE).
+IPO Boutique said that 6 million shares would be sold on Wednesday in a secondary block trade underwritten by Deutsche Bank Securities.

 Carlyle declined to comment while a Deutsche Bank spokeswoman did not immediately respond to a request for comment.